mahes-a/2023/microsoft-fabric/E2ELakeHouseMedallionOnPremOLTP.md

       <img width="839" alt="image" src="https://github.com/mahes-a/2023/assets/120069348/f025f7be-f875-4905-9fa2-5f1a84b7092c">

-  - If you have not setup the On-premises data gateway to establish connection between the Power BI (Fabric) service.
+  - If you have not setup the On-premises data gateway to establish connection between the on-prem SQL and Power BI (Fabric) service.
 Please do by following instructions  [here](https://learn.microsoft.com/en-us/data-integration/gateway/service-gateway-install)

   - Browse to your Fabric enabled workspace in Power Bi and switch to Data Engineering persona